Flexure: Design aspects

 In the field of precision engineering (especially high-precision motion control), flexures have several key advantages.
 High precision alignment tasks might not be possible when friction or stiction are present.
-Additionally, conventional bearings or linear slides often exhibit positioning hysteresis due to backlash and friction.
+Additionally, conventional bearings or linear bearings often exhibit positioning hysteresis due to backlash and friction.
 Flexures are able to achieve much lower resolution limits (in some cases measured in the nanometer scale), because they depend on bending and/or torsion of flexible elements, rather than surface interaction of many parts (as with a ball bearing).
 This makes flexures a critical design feature used in optical instrumentation such as interferometers.

 Due to their mode of action, flexures are used for limited range motions and cannot replace long-travel or continuous-rotation adjustments.
 Additionally, special care must be taken to design the flexure to avoid material yielding or fatigue, both of which are potential failure modes in a flexure design.

 A leaf spring suspension is an example of a flexure design in automotive engineering.